Penneo/api-utils/py/auth/wsse/README.md

-# Generate an Authentication token using wsse credentials
+# Authentication with wsse credentials

 ## Run